sarahaglenn/SnackaChat/README.md

 # 🔮 Future Work

-  📌 Add GUI to improve the user experience
+  📌 Finish implementing GUI to improve the user experience
   📌 Send messages in JSON format and with username, timestamp, and the message
   📌 Add formatting to make it clearer which messages are out-going
   📌 Put code that is common between server and client in a separate module

 P.S. 🇸🇪 In Swedish, "snacka" means to chit chat!